izumigoto/akino/README.md

     Crawl the URL
     Summarize the content using NLP tools"

-for explaination of code consider the attached ppt
+for explaination of code consider the attached pdf